glasgowneuro/attys-ep/README.md

 works on continous data such as visually evoked potentials and also on discrete events such as spikes.

-Attys-ep is based in part on the work of the Qwt project (http://qwt.sf.net) which provides the QT widgets to visualise the data.

 # Installation

 ## Linux